Diplomatic missions

 Republic of Angola

-The Republic of Bulgaria has no functioning embassy in the Republic of Angola.
-With regard to consular issues, Bulgarian citizens visiting Angola or residing in the country for a longer period can contact the Embassy of the Republic of Bulgaria in Pretoria, South Africa.
+The Republic of Bulgaria does not have a functioning embassy in the Republic of Angola.
+Bulgarian citizens residing in the country on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.

-Embassy of Bulgaria in Pretoria, The Republic of South Africa
+Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa

 Address: 1071 Church street, 0083 Hatfield, Pretoria, Republic of South Africa